dotnet/runtimelab/src/docs/binding-enums.md

     }
 }
 ```
 This is just one possible way of doing this, but the process is the same: statically advertise the cases and methods to get the case, the payload and factory methods to create them.
+There is a C# proposal for something similar [here](https://github.com/dotnet/csharplang/blob/main/proposals/TypeUnions.md#custom-unions).